-The E-Privacy Regulation
+The E-Privacy Regulation.
 Similar to the replacement of the EU Data Directive with the GDPR, the proposed E-Privacy Regulation (otherwise known as the cookie law) is planned to replace the E-Privacy Directive.
 Currently being drafted and revised, the E-Privacy Regulation will update and provide protections on cookie settings and direct marketing communications.
-After experiencing delays, the Regulation is expected to go into effect sometime in 2019.
+The E-Privacy Regulation originally was intended to come into effect on May 25, 2018, together with the GDPR, but has still not been adopted.